 A Proactive Approach

-At Mount Sinai Heart, we believe in preventing heart disease whenever possible.
+At Mount Sinai Fuster Heart Hospital, we believe in preventing heart disease whenever possible.
 By individualizing care at three distinct age ranges, we can provide the most effective education and treatment for that stage, bearing in mind individual needs and circumstances.

 - Ages 0 to 25, before you experience much, if any cardiovascular disease.
 Between ages 3 to 5, we can emphasize developing heart-healthy behaviors, including diet, exercise, and emotional habits to avoid addiction.

 - Ages 25 to 50, when we are most apt to detect early signs of heart disease.
 During this period, preferably before age 40, we can administer non-invasive diagnostic tests to detect potential future problems and address them early.

 - Ages 50+, when cardiovascular disease has often begun.
 At this point, we can consider not only the specific problem that is presenting, but look more broadly at the cardiovascular system in assessing appropriate treatment and prevention, including the neurovascular region.